Generated at: 2026-05-16 10:55:55

 What Is Data Utilization?

 "Data utilization in sales" literally means conducting sales activities by leveraging collected data.
-It refers to making decisions or taking actions based on numerical data.
+It refers to making decisions or taking actions based on the numerical values derived from that data.

 Instead of relying on intuition, sense, or experience as in traditional sales methods, you collect and analyze data to identify patterns and make informed decisions.

-While "customer data" is the primary focus, "data related to sales activities," such as sales performance and timing of results, is also crucial.
+While the primary data handled is "customer data," "data related to sales activities," such as sales performance and timing of results, is also crucial.

 [Pattern 1] Identify High-Probability Prospects Using Data to Increase Conversion Rates